|© 1993 - 2019 CaptainJohn.org

 boater.
 Not from the age or price of their vessel.

-On the water, both on the Great Loop & on the Seven Seas, those voyagers that are on the simplest and most humble of boats, earn
+On the water, both on the Great Loop & on the Seven Seas, those voyagers that are on the simplest and most humble of boats, earn the

-gone the farthesta.
+the farthesta.
 They are also the ones having the most fun, and that's really what this is all about.

 We all have our own boats and budgets.
 While I believe this voyage is surprisingly safe and so amazing that everyone should experience it.
 I